MrMM7/tgju-api/README.md

 # TGJU API For Python

 This Python package scrapes real-time currency exchange rates and gold prices from [tgju.org](https://www.tgju.org) for the Iranian market.
-It provides both Rial and Toman values for all supported currencies and gold types.
+It provides both Rial and Toman values for all supported currencies , gold types and Cryptocurrencies.

 ## Features

 - Get current exchange rates for 36+ currencies
 - Get current gold prices for 18k and 24k gold
+- Get the current price of the latest crypto in both USD and IRR
 - Automatic value conversion between Rial and Toman
 - Comprehensive error handling
 - Simple and intuitive API